-The Massachusetts Clean Energy Center's AmplifyMass program provides funding of up to \$300,000 for academic or startup company projects pursuing cost share or adders for a federal/non-federal prime award ("Prime Award") (such as awards from ARPA-E, NSF, DOE, and USABC), as well as funding of up to \$100,000 for academic projects that are not tied directly to a prime grant.
-In these cases, projects must aim to commercialize or substantially de-risk an innovation that falls within MassCEC's mission.
+The Massachusetts Clean Energy Center's AmplifyMass program provides funding of up to \$300,000 for academic researcher or startup company projects pursuing cost share or adders for a federal/non-federal prime award ("Prime Award") (such as awards from ARPA-E, NSF, DOE, and USABC), as well as funding of up to \$100,000 for academic projects that are not tied directly to a prime grant.
+In these cases, projects must aim to commercialize or substantially de-risk an innovation that falls within MassCEC's mission, particularly those that align with MassCEC's focus areas.